wang-q/nwr/docs/Trichoderma.md

-# Build alignments across a eukaryotic taxonomy rank
+# From taxonomy to phylogenomic analysis: genus *Trichoderma*

-Genus *Trichoderma* as an example.
+A complete workflow using `nwr` and companion tools.

 [TOC levels=2-4]: #